pietrop/autoEdit_2_documentation/support-the-project.md

 On that note I am organising an event, [textAV.tech](http://textav.tech) as a way to kickstart an ongoing conversation/collaboration a round the use of captions and transcriptions for video production and one of the topics is making an ecosystem of reusable components.

 #### Testing
 I need to setup a better test strategy for the project and would love some inputs and ideas on this.
+[See testing section](/testing.md).

 ## Support the project